teamsnap/teamsnap_rb/README.md

+# EARLY ACCESS

+Please be aware there may be bugs, gremlins, and horrible issues; and you could be eaten by a grue.
+We are not responsible for any loss of life or limb (especially if you are eaten by a grue).

 # TeamsnapRb

 TeamsnapRb is a convenient wrapper around the faraday and the conglomerate gem that helps you talk to TeamSnap's APIv3.